romanzhg/robot_utils/basic_control/src/basic_control_1/readme.txt

 ws_dir/src/basic_control_1
 <workspace directory>/src/<package name>

-To compile the program:
+To compile and run:
-Run
+in <workspace directory>:
 catkin_make

-in <workspace directory>.
+then run the output binary.